 Most respondents (79.6%) claimed that they have CBCT in their dental institution and about 77.6% did not attend courses related to CBCT while 63.3% were willing to attend such courses in future.
 Less than half of respondents (48.0%) advised CBCT for diagnosis while, 70.4% liked to use CBCT in future.

+Figure 1: Responses of dentists to the reasons for use digital imaging.

-More than 60% of respondents claimed that no adequate teaching relating to CBCT was given to undergraduate students and less than 50% believed that workshops should be conducted with this regard (Table 3).
+More than 60% of respondents claimed that no adequate teaching relating to CBCT was given to undergraduate students and less than 50% believed that workshops should be conducted for it (Table 3).

+Figure 2: Sources of knowledge about the term CBCT.

 The most frequently advantages of CBCT cited by respondents were lower radiation dose (26%), followed by easy image processing (23%), and short scanning time (21%) (Figure 3).
-Implant dentistry and evaluation of cyst and tumors, equally (23%), followed by evaluation of impactions (19%) were the most cases for which dentists will use CBCT in future (Figure 4).